Keep Mayo Wild and Beautiful

 These simple actions, if applied individually, will help to ensure that this summer everyone can enjoy our beach and coastal environments in a safe way and that visitors to our world-class amenities will leave nothing behind but their footprints.
-Further tips can be found in English and Irish by clicking on the brochures below
+Further tips can be found in our brochures in English and Irish

 Cathoirleach of Mayo County Council, Cllr Michael Smyth